- Search The Registry

 *On this date in 2014, Eric Garner was killed in the New York City borough of Staten Island.

 This happened after Daniel Pantaleo, a white-American New York City Police Department (NYPD) officer, put him in a chokehold while arresting him.
-Video footage of the incident generated widespread national attention and raised questions about the appropriate use of force by law enforcement.
+Video footage of the incident generated widespread national attention and raised questions about law enforcement's appropriate use of force.

 On December 3, 2014, a Richmond County grand jury decided not to indict Officer Pantaleo.
 This decision stirred public protests and rallies, with charges of police brutality made by protesters.
 By December 28, 2014, at least 50 demonstrations had been held nationwide in response to the Garner case, while hundreds of demonstrations against general police brutality counted Garner as a focal point.